Metic: Metics in classical Athens

 One estimate of the population of Attica at the start of the Peloponnesian War in 431 BC found the male metic population to be ~25,000, roughly a third of the total.
 The majority of metics probably came to Athens from nearby cities, seeking economic opportunities or fleeing from persecution, although there are records of immigrants from non-Greek places such as Thrace and Lydia.

 In other Greek cities (poleis), foreign residents were few, with the exception of cosmopolitan Corinth, of which however we do not know their legal status.
 In Sparta and Crete, as a general rule with few exceptions, foreigners were not allowed to stay (Xenelasia).
 There are also reported immigrants to the court of tyrants and kings in Thessaly, Syracuse and Macedon, whose status is decided by the ruler.
 Due to these complications, the legal term metic is most closely associated with classical Athens.
 At Athens, the largest city in the Greek world at the time, they amounted to roughly half the free population.
 The status applied to two main groups of people—immigrants and former slaves.
-As slaves were almost always of foreign origin they can be thought of as involuntary immigrants, drawn almost exclusively from non-Greek speaking areas, while free metics were usually of Greek origin.
+As slaves were almost always of foreign origin they can be thought of as involuntary immigrants, drawn almost exclusively from non-Greek speaking areas, while freeborn metics were usually of Greek origin.
 Mostly they came from mainland Greece rather than the remote parts of the Greek world.

 Metics held lower social status primarily due to cultural rather than economic restraints.
 Some were poor artisans and ex-slaves, while others were some of the wealthiest inhabitants of the city.
 As citizenship was a matter of inheritance and not of place of birth, a metic could be either an immigrant or the descendant of one.
 Regardless of how many generations of the family had lived in the city, metics did not become citizens unless the city chose to bestow citizenship on them as a gift.
 This was rarely done.
 From a cultural viewpoint such a resident could be completely "local" and indistinguishable from citizens.
 They had no role in the political community but might be completely integrated into the social and economic life of the city.
 In the urbane scene that opens Plato's Republic—the dialogue takes place in a metic household—the status of the speakers as citizen or metic is never mentioned.